headbanging317/Shoopse/README.md

 # Shoopse

-* This page is online shoes shoping mall site
+* This page is online shoes shopping mall site

 ## Stack